 Scenario 2 – When you update an existing plugin or install a new one, but something is broken

-Regardless if you have installed a new plugin on your site or have updated an existing plugin, you can easily find the busted website’s source.
+Regardless if you have installed a new plugin on your site or have updated an existing plugin, you can easily find the broken website’s source.
 And in this case, there is no need for any troubleshooting.

 Scenario 3 – When you go with batch or automated updates, but it turns out to be a mess

-Even though there is absolutely nothing wrong with automating theme, core and plugin update in your WordPress, sometimes things can get quite messed up.
+Even though there is absolutely nothing wrong with automating theme, core, and plugin updates in your WordPress, sometimes things can get quite messed up.
 While the automatic update is, nonetheless, a smart business move considering that automation and streamlining are the significant drivers of success.

-But if you like to automate your WordPress updates, fixing plugin conflict might not be as easy as it is otherwise.
-Depending on what the error is about and how it shows up on the website, you might need to take two different paths.
+But if you like to automate your WordPress updates, fixing plugin conflicts might not be as easy as it is otherwise.
+Depending on the error and how it appears on the website, you might need to take two different paths.
 These two paths may be regarding: